swcarpentry/git-novice/motivation.md

 <section class="slide">
 ## Why Git?

-Because many people are using GitHub to collaborate.
-Git provides a platform to objectively share the problem solving process.
+GitHub provides a platform to objectively share the problem solving process.
 It facilitates reproducible research, providing a way to manage and record your workflow.
-This process can enhance collaborators understanding of a probelm.
+This process can enhance collaborators' understanding of a probelm.
+GitHub has a large, active and supportive community.

 </section>
 <section class="slide">